apace100/origins-docs/docs/types/power_types/starting_equipment.md

     ]
 }
 ```

-This example equips the player with a White Stained Glass Block in its head armor slot, a white-colored Leather Chestplate, Leggings and Boots in its chest, legs, and feet armor slots respectively, and a Written Book with two pages in the 9th hotbar slot.
+This example will give the player a White Stained Glass Block in its head equipment slot, a white-colored Leather Chestplate, Leggings and Boots in its chest, legs, and feet equipment slots respectively and a Written Book with two pages in the 9th hotbar slot.